sandreas/graft/README.md

    --files-from value  import found matches from file - one line per item (can also be used as load cache for large scans)

 FIND OPTIONS:
-   --host value        Specify the hostname for the server (client mode only) --port value        Specifiy server port (used for server- and client mode) (default: 2022) --username value    Specify server username (used in server- and client mode) (default: "graft") --password value    Specify server password (used for server- and client mode) --show-matches      do not show matches for search pattern ($1=filename) --client            client mode - act as sftp client and search files remotely instead of local search
+   --show-matches      show regex matches for search pattern ($1=filename) --client            client mode - act as sftp client and search files remotely instead of local search --host value        Specify the hostname for the server (client mode only) --port value        Specifiy server port (used for server- and client mode) (default: 2022) --username value    Specify server username (used in server- and client mode) (default: "graft") --password value    Specify server password (used for server- and client mode)

 SERVE OPTIONS:
    --host value        Specify the hostname for the server (client mode only)